reflectoring/reflectoring.github.io/content/blog/2022/2022-01-03-logical-operations-on-java-collections.md

 ---
 title: "Common Operations on Java Collections"
-categories: [java]
+categories: ["Java"]
 date: 2022-01-02 06:00:00 +1000
 modified: 2022-01-02 06:00:00 +1000
-author: pratikdas
+authors: [pratikdas]
 excerpt: "Collections are containers to group multiple items in a single unit.
-They are an essential feature of almost all programming languages, most of which support different types of collections such as List, Set, Queue, Stack, etc. Java also supports a rich set of collections packaged in the Java Collections Framework.
-In this article, we will look at some common operations on Java Collections."
+For example, a collection can represent a stack of books, products of a category, a queue of text messages, etc. They are an essential feature of almost all programming languages, most of which support different types of collections such as List, Set, Queue, Stack, etc. In this article, we will look at some logical operations on Java Collections."
-image:
+image: images/stock/0115-footsteps-1200x628-branded.jpg
-  auto: 0074-stack
+url: logical-operations-on-java-collections
 ---

 Collections are containers to group multiple items in a single unit.
 For example, a collection can represent a stack of books, products of a category, a queue of text messages, etc.